Countless hours of trial and error on the water have made the touring pros experts on what to do and what not to do when pursuing bass.

 BassResource surveyed some of the top tournament pros for their best advice on how to help novice or weekend anglers improve their fishing skills.
 The following lists are their top tips and the biggest mistakes they see beginning anglers make.

 - Stay in your comfort zone.
 “Don’t try to push something that you are not real comfortable with in a tournament,” says Jordan Lee.
-The Elite Series rookie suggests trying techniques and lures that are out of your comfort zone during practice or fun fishing but never during a tournament.
+The Elite Series rookie suggests trying techniques and lures out of your comfort zone during practice or fun fishing but never during a tournament.

-Using the wrong hook.
+- Using the wrong hook.
 “A case in point is using an extra wide gap hook for flipping,” Menendez says.
 “That hook has to turn and then come forward to have any hope of catching a fish.
 A flipping hook should be a straight shank round bend hook.
-An extra wide gap hook is a better choice for fishing a soft plastic jerkbait or for any kind of hook set in which it is a side sweeping hook set instead of a snapping up motion. “
+An extra wide gap hook is a better choice for fishing a soft plastic jerkbait or for any hook set in which it is a side sweeping hook set instead of a snapping up motion. “

 - Fretting over colors.
 “That should be the least of your worries,” Robinson says.
 “I would rather be fishing the right area with the wrong color than the wrong area with the right color.”
 He suggests keeping color choices simple with natural hues for clear water and bright or dark colors for dirty water.

 - Chasing dock talk.
 Lowen recalls early in his career when he would try the patterns the local anglers would tell him were working when he arrived for a tournament.
 “I struggled with that, and I just went back to doing the way I fish,” he says.